Bellator star Rogers 'lost confidence'

 The Englishman was submitted by Mads Burnell at Bellator 257 and returns to action this weekend in San Jose.

-Rogers was so dismayed by his performance that he packed his bags for America and rebuilt his training from scratch.
+Rogers was so dismayed by his performance that he packed his bags for the US and rebuilt his training from scratch.

 "After that last fight I was so disappointed with myself," Rogers told BBC Sport.